TamaraAndrea85/Project4-Backend/README.md

 - [x] Link posts and users for edit permissions/ delete permissions
 - [x] Add linked to users, ratings/interactions
 - [ ] Add comments to users.

-- [x] Advanced search features (Posts, Users and link to other).
-- [x] Upload image in Cloudinary.
+- [x] Upload image in Cloudinary/Multer.
-- [ ] Link to other social media buttons.

 ## User Stories
 - [x] As a User, I can Register and Log In
-- [x] As a User, I can upload my recipes
+- [x] As a User, I can upload posts
-- [x] As a User, I can upload recipes with pictures
+- [x] As a User, I can upload photos with my posts.
-- [x] As a User, I can see other users recipes
+- [x] As a User, I can see other users posts
-- [x] As a User, I can like other users recipes
+- [x] As a User, I can like other users posts
-- [x] As a User, I want to be able to find reicpes by parameters
+- [x] As a User, I want to be able to follow other users
 - [x] As a User, I want to be able to interact with users*
 - [x] As a User, I want to be able to filter recipes
-- [x] As a user, I want to be able to fix the recipes if I make a mistake
+- [x] As a user, I want to be able to update/delete my posts
+- [x] As a user/Admin, I want to be able to update/delete/add my post categories
+- [x] As a user/Admin, I want to be able to block or unblock users.
+- [x] As a user/Admin, I want to be able to update my profile

-See the [open issues](https://github.com/cookbook-group/front-end/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/TamaraAndrea85/Project4-Backend/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>